ethcatherders/EIPIP/All EIPIP Meetings/Meeting 028.md

 I would lean toward this to help with the fact that to basically stick with somewhat of the status quo, but to try to also push best practices would be to keep Last Call's definition as is, pretty much, because it doesn't include all the security vulnerabilities right now and move it to DevNet phase.
 And then public testnet doesn't include an EIP status beyond... but then that leaves public testnets to not have an EIP status.
 That's the problem, I guess.
 Yeah.

 **Pooja Ranjan**
-One more thing I would like to add here is generally, the definition of Last Call for that is [unclear](https://youtu.be/fKQVb-s0Tzs?t=1128).
+One more thing I would like to add here is generally, the definition of Last Call suggests it stays there for 14 days.
 So one correction there would be a minimum of 14 days would be good.
-But you know, if they want to keep it in Last Call for over a month, because when it is on testnet, they believe it is like [unclear](https://youtu.be/fKQVb-s0Tzs?t=1139).
-So I am not very sure that we should put the Last Call status in DevNet phase.
+But you know, if we want to keep it in Last Call for over a month, because when it is on testnet, I believe it is like four weeks at least.
+So I am not very sure that we should put the Last Call status in the DevNet phase.

 **Micah**
 I would be fine with getting rid of that 14 day thing.
 I've never really liked it personally.